 A baccalaureate music student must master the requisite technical skills for artistic expression in at least one performance area through study in principal applied lessons.
-In the first two years of lower division study, the student takes Applied Music 152 for 2 or 3 semester hours depending on their degree plan (fifty minutes of lessons each week); at the end of each semester, the student performs a jury for faculty evaluation of technical progress and the performance of the assigned literature.
-At the end of the 4th semester of study at Texas A&M University-Commerce (TAMUC), students will be expected to perform an extended jury known as the Junior Level Proficiency Exam (JLPE). (see below for more information.)
-After successfully completing the proficiency exam, the student continues applied lessons at a more advanced level (MUS 352) for fifty minutes each week.
+In the first two years of lower division study, the student takes Applied Music 152 for 2 or 3 semester hours depending on their degreeplan (fifty minutes of lessons each week); at the end of each semester, the student performs a jury for faculty evaluation of technical progress and the performance of the assigned literature.
+At the end of the 4th semester of study at Texas A&M University-Commerce (TAMUC), students will perform an extended jury known as the Junior Level Proficiency Exam (JLPE; see below for more information).
+After successfully completing the JLPE, the student continues applied lessons at a more advanced level (MUS 352) for fifty minutes each week.
 As a culmination of the MUS 352 process, all students will perform a half recital.
-In addition, performance majors (Bachelor of Music) will continue with MUS 352 and perform a full recital in a subsequent semester.
-(See below for specific area length requirements)
+In addition, performance majors (Bachelor of Music) will continue with MUS 352 and perform a full recital in a subsequent semester (See below for specific arealength requirements).